Kanishk3813/Kanishk3813/README.md

 # 💫 About Me:
 👾 I'm a sophomore pursuing my BTech. in Computer Science and Engineering <br>
-📫 How to reach me kanishkreddy3813@gmail.com<br>👯 I’m open to collaborate on Front-end projects <br>🤝 I’m currently exploring Machine Learning <br>💬 Ask me about Web Development <br>
+📫 How to reach me kanishkreddy3813@gmail.com<br>👯 I’m open to collaborate on Front-end projects <br>🤝 I’m currently exploring AIML <br>💬 Ask me about Web Development <br>

 ## 🌐 Socials: